Davey Hamilton Jr.

-Davey Jay Hamilton Jr. (born March 15, 1997) is an American racing driver from Idaho who competes in pavement sprint car racing.
+Davey Jay Hamilton Jr. (born March 15, 1997) is an American racing driver from Idaho who competes in Indy NXT for Cusick Motorsports and HMD Motorsports.
 He is the son of former Indianapolis 500 competitor Davey Hamilton.

 Hamilton has raced mainly midgets, sprint cars, and in the Stadium Super Trucks.
-He made his Indy Lights debut in 2016.
+He made his Indy Lights debut in 2016 and competed again in 2018 and 2025.